Skip to main content

 Is Ransomware Resilience available in standard, restricted, and private modes?

-At this time, Ransomware Resilience is available only in standard mode.
-Stay tuned for more.
+Ransomware Resilience is currently available in standard mode only.

 For an explanation about these modes across all NetApp data services, refer to NetApp Console deployment modes.